 This year Black Friday 2016 falls on November 25

-Amazon Prime Day is over again for another year, but don't worry - for tech fans, the Black Friday deals period is bigger than Christmas: it's the day, weekend and increasingly week when electronics retailers go crazy and slash the prices of pretty much everything.
+Black Friday 2016 is only a couple of months away now so it's almost time to start getting excited about it.
+The Black Friday deals period is bigger than Christmas: it's the day, weekend and increasingly week when electronics retailers go crazy and slash the prices of pretty much everything.

 Black Friday has been a big deal in America for decades, but it didn't really take off in the UK until 2013, largely because the Walmart-owned ASDA chain went crazy for it.